RussDev7/TerraTranslate/README.md

 # Welcome To The TerraTranslate Project!
 This project is aimed at translating public servers and to allow you to join in on the communication.
-Have you ever joined an online server and found everyone is communicating in a diffeerent language such as spanish, russian, or chinese?
-This is frusturating is it not?
+Have you ever joined an online server and found everyone is communicating in a different language such as Spanish, Russian, or Chinese?
+This is frustrating is it not?
 Well then TerraTranslate is the tool for you!
-This tool is 100% externnal and requires no instalation into your game files or special mod loaders!
+This tool is 100% external and requires no installation into your game files or special mod loaders!

 ![T-Translate](https://github.com/RussDev7/TerraTranslate/assets/33048298/5d4b07cb-05a2-4244-97b6-53d69aade0cf)